netdata/netdata/collectors/python.d.plugin/energid/README.md

-As [Energi Core](https://github.com/energicryptocurrency/energi) Gen 1 & 2 are based on the original Bitcoin code and supports very similar JSON RPC, there is quite high chance the module works with many others forks including bitcoind itself.
+As [Energi Core](https://github.com/energicryptocurrency/energi) Gen 1 & 2 are based on the original Bitcoin code and supports very similar JSON Remote Procedure Call (RPC), there is quite high chance the module works with many others forks including bitcoind itself.

 Introduces several new charts: